DjangoForAll/Django-Course/Level_1/Content/1__Introduction_to_VCS/3_introduction_to_git.md

 This command will show all the commits made in your repository along with who made the change.

-Now, make some changes to your report, you can add new content, delete existing content or even create new files.
+Now, make some changes to your report.
+You can add new content, delete existing content or even create new files.
 Once you are done, run `git diff` this will show all changes you have made in your working directory.

-Now you have a basic idea of what git is and how to perform basic actions in git, Try making more changes in your folder and try to record those changes with commits to get familiar with git.
+Now you have a basic idea of what git is and how to perform basic actions in git.
+Try making more changes in your folder and try to record those changes with commits to get familiar with git.